 Once candidates have been registered they may commence their studies.
-Normally this takes effect from the start of a calendar year, but new candidates may start later (if after May, a pro rata amount of the annual fee will be charged).
-Candidates in the Faculties of Humanities, Commerce and Education are required to submit research proposals within the first year of study, preferably within three to six months of registration for consideration by the relevant Faculty Higher Degrees Committee which recommends acceptance or otherwise to the relevant Faculty Board.
+Normally this takes effect from the start of a calendar year, but new candidates may start later (if after June, a pro rata amount of the annual fee will be charged).
+Candidates in the Faculties of Humanities and Commerce are require to submit research proposals within the first year of study, preferably within three to six months of registration, whilst candidates in the Faculty of Education are required to submit research proposals within 18 months of registration for consideration by the relevant Faculty Higher Degrees Committee which recommends acceptance or otherwise to the relevant Faculty Board.
 Supervisors must attend the Higher Degrees Committee whenever a proposal of one of their students is evaluated.

 Candidates who have been registered provisionally in the Faculty of Law for LLM or PhD degrees must submit detailed proposals.
 The proposals will be scrutinised and approved by the prospective supervisors.
 Supervisors may require candidates to redraft their proposals until the requisite detail and depth have been required.
-Candidates are then required to submit research proposals, as soon as possible, within the first six months after registration (LLM) or year (PhD) for consideration by the Law Faculty Higher Degrees Committee which will recommend acceptance or otherwise to the Faculty Board.
-Supervisors must attend the Higher Degrees Committee whenever a proposal of one of their students is evaluated.
+Candidates are then required to submit research proposals, as soon as possible, normally within the first six months after registration (LLM) or year (PhD) for consideration by the Law Faculty Higher Degrees Committee which will recommend acceptance or otherwise to the Faculty Board.
+Supervisors should attend the Higher Degrees Committee whenever a proposal of one of their students is evaluated.
 Candidates registering in the Faculty of Pharmacy should refer to the Faculty specific requirements.